 - Never forget that responsibility always rests with the captain.

 - Whatever you’re aware of that needs to be done on the boat, whether before or during the crossing, do it.
-Can you think of a problem you can avoid?
-Avoid it.
-When something unexpected happens, you’ll be able to concentrate on it fully instead of dealing with an old problem.
+Can you think of a problem you can prevent?
+Prevent it.
+When something unexpected happens, you’ll be able to fully address the new problem instead of dealing with an old problem.

 - Get training, educate yourself, try thinking up various solutions to critical situations.